-"It hurts so much, but we have you in the final" AS Roma send class message to Mohamed Salah — Nigeria Today
+"It hurts so much, but we have you in the final" AS Roma sends class message to Mohamed Salah — Nigeria Today

-“It hurts so much, but we have you in the final” AS Roma send class message to Mohamed Salah
+“It hurts so much, but we have you in the final” AS Roma sends class message to Mohamed Salah

 AS Roma football club has send a class message to Liverpool forward and their former players, Mohamed Salah on Liverpool’s Champions League semi-final win.